 Clinically, all of this falls under the big wide umbrella of Sensory Processing Disorders and Neuro-Developmental Delay, but labelling it doesn't really change our treatment.
 I find mild latent reflexes in my "neuro-typical" children quite frequently and like to clear them to make sure that they have the strongest foundation that we can provide for them, especially as they prepare for school as they can have a big impact on ease of learning and how we relate to the world and people around us.
 We treat what we find, removing physical and neurological roadblocks so that your child's body and brain can thrive together, distraction-free and without wasting energy on things that should be automatic.

 Each primitive reflex is associated with a specific set of sensory systems (auditory, visual, proprioception, tactile, or vestibular), so sometimes we will see patterns in certain sensory systems that help us train up the weaker or imbalanced areas with notable impact on learning, behaviour, and physical capacity.

-Where does Dr Amanda Stevens fit in?
+Where does chiropractic care fit in?

 Through the use of a specialized blend of chiropractic care, functional neurology/sensory integration, clinical nutrition, and movement-based therapies, Dr Amanda helps guide patients and their families through an individualized approach toward optimizing the health and function of their nervous system and the unique body that houses it.